-The use of an accurate stream flow or harmonic mean flow in calculating permit limitations results in appropriate pollutant concentrations in permits and will protect designated uses.
+The use of harmonic mean flow in calculating permit limitations results in appropriate pollutant concentrations in permits and will protect designated uses.
 If an inaccurate flow was used, the permit limitation would be inappropriate for actual conditions and could result in the stream being added to the List of Impaired Waterbodies.